isaisabel/dcc_trifold/readme.md

-# Dungeon Crawl Classics Character Sheets
+# Trifold character sheets for Dungeon Crawl Classics
 A set of character sheets for the Dungeon Crawl Classics RPG.

-# Trifold character sheets for Dungeon Crawl Classics

 ## Contents
 * `0level/` contains the code to generate 0-level character sheets, 4 per page.